Skip to main content

 Krafft believes recent construction of a nearby housing development on Plantation Oaks Blvd. has led to an increase in flooding problems in the surrounding area.

 “Paving over every square inch of Volusia County is only going to lead to more flooding,” Krafft said.
-“I think there’s plenty of other options like low impact development to help offset some of those flooding places.”
+“I think there’s plenty of other options like low-impact development to help offset some of those flooding places.”

 Robins said there are also concerns about what kind of impact a development moratorium would have on the local economy.
+Developers argue the plan would put hundreds of employees out of work.

-“At the end of the day, this would affect all of our blue collar workers, our labor force,” he said.
+“At the end of the day, this would affect all of our blue-collar workers, our labor force,” he said.
 “Some areas that are already highly subsidized.”

 Get today’s headlines in minutes with Your Florida Daily:

-About the Author
+About the Authors

 Mark Lehman headshot